bruceg14/501-Unity-Project/README.md

 Functional component to generate CFG and calculate CC is located in the **cs/ControlFlowGraph/Program.cs**.
 The **Test.cs** in that directory is just for the testing of the CFG generator.

 The files I used  to calculate CC are stored in the **cs/ControlFlowGraph/transformed_files**

+Noted that for the program you run you need to update the ControlFlowGraph.csproj to have Unity required dependency.

 To run the CC calculation, cd into the cs/ControlFlowGraph/.
 Then run
 ```bash